i2group/analyze/documentation/developer_essentials_deploying.md

 IBM i2 Analyze Developer Essentials has a longer set of requirements than the platform itself.
 Before you begin, you must have access to all of the following software:
 -   IBM Installation Manager 1.8
--   IBM i2 Analyze 4.1.3
+-   IBM i2 Analyze 4.1.4
 -   IBM DB2® 10.5 Express® Edition (or Express-C Edition) with spatial extender support.
--   Web Server Plug-ins for IBM WebSphere® Application Server 9.0
+-   Web Server Plug-ins for IBM WebSphere® Application Server 8.5.5.4 or above
--   IBM HTTP Server 9.0
+-   IBM HTTP Server 8.5.5.4 or above
 -   Eclipse Neon (Eclipse IDE for Java™ EE Developers)

 About this task